 Note that today both climbs have only one side, so we will be descending the same way we climb them, the main reason to take our clients up to Derborence and Col du Sanetsch is very simple: both routes are so stunning that we must share them with you!

-But before we get onto those amazing climbs, we ride a few kilometers up through the Valais vineyards, narrow and steep roads, perfect warm-up!
+But before we get onto those amazing climbs, we ride a few kilometres up through the Valais vineyards, some narrow and steep roads, perfect warm-up! and very scenic too!

 Today we are starting our ride at the foot of the Nufenenpass.
 With 14km at 8%, this is a long and steady climb with plenty of hairpins and great views.